estherjk/estherjk.github.io/_posts/2014-10-29-getting-started-with-intel-edison-on-os-x.md

 ## Managing packages on Edison

-Edison's operating system is based off Yocto Linux, and it uses <a href="http://en.wikipedia.org/wiki/Opkg" target="_blank">opkg</a> as its package manager.
+Edison's operating system is based off Yocto Linux, and it uses <a href="http://en.wikipedia.org/wiki/Opkg">opkg</a> as its package manager.
 There are two very helpful repositories to fetch packages from, and I definitely recommend using them as you lay out the foundations of your project:

-* <a href="https://software.intel.com/en-us/articles/managing-devkit-libraries-intel-edison-or-intel-galileo-board" target="_blank">Intel IoT dev kit libraries</a>
+* <a href="https://software.intel.com/en-us/articles/managing-devkit-libraries-intel-edison-or-intel-galileo-board">Intel IoT dev kit libraries</a>
-* <a href="http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html" target="_blank">AlexT's unofficial repository</a>&mdash;AlexT has done an awesome job of making popular packages available, such as git
+* <a href="http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html">AlexT's unofficial repository</a>&mdash;AlexT has done an awesome job of making popular packages available, such as git

 ## Wrapping up